Associate Professor of Psychiatry (Child)

 - Alpha Omega Alpha Medical Honor Society, 2005

 Evaluation of social and emotional development in preterm toddlers and preschoolers.

 Evaluation and treatment of psychiatric illness in high risk toddlers and preschoolers.

-Neuroimaging biomarkers of abnormal social and emotional development in formerly preterm children.
+Neuroimaging biomarkers of abnormal social and emotional development in high risk infant populations.